Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/1-Web3_user_centric_security_slides.md

 <pba-flex center>

-- Loss of confidentiality - your key is leaked or compromised - i.e: someone else has access to the wallet.
+- Loss of confidentiality - your key is leaked or compromised.<br/>
+  i.e: someone else has access to the wallet.
-- Loss of availability - you cannot access your key anymore - i.e: you don't know where you noted.
+- Loss of availability - you cannot access your key anymore.<br/>
+  i.e: you don't know where you noted.
-- Loss of integrity - your key is wrong - i.e: you noted the key incorrectly.
+- Loss of integrity - your key is wrong.<br/>
+  i.e: you noted the key incorrectly.

 </pba-flex>